-Seals of quality, customer ratings and personalization: The connection between trust in the online shop and orders placed cannot be overlooked.
+Seals of quality, customer ratings and personalisation: The connection between trust in the online shop and orders placed cannot be overlooked.
 32% of respondents say that lack of trust is the reason for abandoning a smartphone purchase¹.
 The interest in taking confidence-building measures is correspondingly high.

 Correct understanding of customer confidence